buildingsareheavy/buildingsareheavy.com/NOTES.md

 I was able to create the blogQuery to say  `portfolio: { eq: null }` so if I don't declare *portfolio* at all, then it means it's a blog post :)

+**Push #2**

+I wanted to see what would happen if I pushed to the repo with errors on the dev environment to deploy and it failed, which is really good to know.

+I had some trouble getting the `featImage` to show up but it turns out I was overthinking it.
+I looked at the source of [this article I previous mentioned](https://codebushi.com/gatsby-featured-images/) and it was all right there.
+I guess somewhere I misses some syntax for the GraphQL query, but anyways now it's working.

+I haven't been that strict building out the blog backend, but I figured as long as I can get it built, and comment where necessary, I can refactor things to be a lot cleaner, once I go live.
+I don't want to keep stumbling over every single step and get stuck on build out for a month.

+I also migrated all (It was only 15) blog posts with images over.
+It was more data entry and copy and pasting, but I got to rename images and add better alt tags, which got me thinking, "why didn't I write anything to accompany my photos?!"
+So I kind of want to go back and write some context, even if it's just for myself.

+I couldn't figure out why the `featImage` wouldn't accept a gif file, but I will just add it to the growing list of things to go back and refactor.
+I also added some codepen iframes, which makes me wonder what Gatsby does with thier plugin regarding iframes.
+It also made me look back at my old codepen.
+I really need to fork them and consolidate everything together in one, becuase they still very much fit my aesthetic.

 ---

 ### 2018-10-15 > Monday